hiyuantang/AC215_3H2B/README.md

 1. Navigate to either `data-versioning`, `dataset-creator`, `gemini-finetuner`, or `llm-rag` directory:<br />
    For example: `cd ./src/data-versioning`
-2. Make sure you have the perssion to run the file:<br />
+2. Make sure you have the permission to run the file:
    `chmod +x *.sh`
 3. To build the docker image and run the container:<br />
    `./docker-shell.sh`